thaiv28/Prometheus/README.md

 To account for this, Prometheus calculates stats based on a per-season basis.
 Each metric is weighted appropriately for a single season.
 Thus, teams are scored based on how well they accomplish the goals of that specific "meta".

 Prometheus also includes z-scores to compare the strength of a team relative to other teams in its region.
 We can calculate which teams were most "dominant" in specific eras.
-#### League Outstanding Rankings Extrapolated (LORE)
+#### Global League Offensive Rankings Yield (GLORY)
-LORE is prometheus' flagship stat for team performance.
+GLORY is prometheus' flagship stat for team performance.
 At a high level, it is a weighted sum of basic per-game stats listed below.

 ```
 - GPM = team_gold / game_length_minutes